SymphonyQL/SymphonyQL/docs/quickstart-scala.md

 }
 ```

-Similarly, in Scala, you only need to use **case class** to define the schema.
+Similarly, in Scala, you only need to use **case class** to define the schema and no longer need annotations.
 ```scala
 enum Origin {
   case EARTH, MARS, BELT